imcf/auto-tx/CONTRIBUTING.md

   a given configuration file and show a summary.
 Used in the updater to ensure new configurations are valid before overwriting existing ones.
 - [ATxTray](ATxTray): the tray application.
+- [ATxDiagnostics](ATxDiagnostics): a command line tool to run a few tests and report the results.
 - [Updater](Updater): the updater script for binaries and configuration files.

 Refactoring suggestions and / or pull requests are welcome!